-An area of cultural meadow is in the southeast corner of the site (Photo 14).
-Common ground vegetation in the open areas included tall buttercup, common dandelion, reed canary grass, orchard grass, white clover, June meadow grass, thicket creeper, heart-leaved aster, wild carrot, Canada goldenrod, narrow-leaved goldenrod, cow vetch, field horsetail, purple loosestrife, common milkweed, eastern bracken, sensitive fern, and common burdock.
+An area of cultural meadow is in the southeast corner of the site, including the 2021 site extension (Photos 14, 15 and 16).
+Common ground vegetation in the open areas included tall buttercup, common dandelion, reed canary grass, orchard grass, white clover, black medic, June meadow grass, awnless brome grass, European bur-reed, thicket creeper, heart-leaved aster, wild carrot, Canada goldenrod, narrow-leaved goldenrod, wild grape, butter-and-eggs, daisy fleabane, spreading dogbane, cow vetch, field horsetail, white bedstraw, Canada thistle, bull thistle, purple loosestrife, common milkweed, eastern bracken, sensitive fern, and common burdock.
+Much of the site extension in the southeast corner is covered with fine gravel, perhaps for parking.

 Three mature trembling aspens were in the central east and northeast portions of the cultural meadow (Photo 15).
 The up to 70cm dbh aspens appeared to be in relatively good condition for their age, with some broken limbs.
-Red raspberry, glossy buckthorn, red-osier dogwood, Bebb's willow, and slender willow shrubs were scattered in the meadow habitat along with regenerating poplar, Manitoba maple, and ash stems.
+A 45cm dbh white spruce, also appearing to be in good condition, is along the east edge of the expansion area, on the west side of Pagė Road.
+A hedge of white cedar is immediately to the north of the southeast portion of the site, along the south edge of 2768 Pagė Road.
+Red raspberry, glossy buckthorn, red-osier dogwood, Bebb's willow, pussy willow, and slender willow shrubs were scattered in the meadow habitat along with regenerating poplar, Manitoba maple, and ash stems.